 The State of Missouri–Washington University Autism Clinical Center fulfills a unique role in addressing the needs of individuals and families affected by autism spectrum disorders in our community.
-It is one of five Missouri Autism Centers and is a program of the William Greenleaf Eliot Division of Child and Adolescent Psychiatry at Washington University School of Medicine.
+It is one of six Missouri Autism Centers and a division of Child and Adolescent Psychiatry at Washington University School of Medicine.
 As a patient here, your child benefits from having a care team that’s constantly in contact with providers across Washington University School of Medicine and St. Louis Children’s Hospital.

 Intervention planning for individuals affected by autism and related disorders hinges on accurate diagnosis, not only with respect to autism itself, but with respect to the many conditions that can complicate the life and development of an individual affected by autism spectrum disorder (ASD).